Chances to ride the vintage trains in Monticello were limited in 2020 but operations are returning this summer

 Mother’s Day and Father’s Day

-The annual Mother’s Day and Father’s Day rides are tentatively happening on those respective weekends.
+The annual Mother’s Day and Father’s Day rides are happening on those respective weekends.
 On Mother’s Day, moms ride FREE when riding with their children (similar deal for dads on Father’s Day).

 Regular Weekend Rides